Genius

 Functions within the team

-Geniuses are loners by nature, so they prefer to depend on the results of other team members as little as they can.
+Geniuses are loners by nature, so they prefer to depend on the results of other team members as little as possible.
 When working on a task, such people easily find alternative solutions, which are subsequently used by the entire team.

 Most teams should recruit mature Geniuses only for the duration of a complex project, and not permanently.
 Exceptions are high-tech industries such as software or drug development, where the whole business could be built on the Genius' ideas and decisions.